-G. Family court councillors
+G. Counselors

-Family court councillors are selected by the family court from among citizens with extensive knowledge and experience.
+Counselors are selected by the family court from among citizens with extensive knowledge and experience.

-Family court councillors, along with the judge, attend the proceedings of domestic relations adjudication cases (commencement and supervision of guardianship, permission to change a first name, permission to change a surname, duty to support, division of estate, etc.) and personal status cases (divorce, etc.), in which citizens' common sense should be reflected, and state their opinions.
+Counselors, along with the judge, attend the proceedings of domestic relations adjudication cases (commencement and supervision of guardianship, permission to change a first name, permission to change a surname, duty to support, division of estate, etc.) and personal status cases (divorce, etc.), in which citizens' common sense should be reflected, and state their opinions.